mlbcr/mlbcr/README.md

 ### About Me

-I'm a Computer Science undergrad passionate about mixing technology, design, and psychology to build things that matter.
-Whether it's **gamified learning**, **AI-generated children's songs**, or tools to support kids with ADHD, I believe tech can (and should!) be inclusive, fun, and empowering.
+I'm a Computer Science undergrad passionate about mixing technology, design to build things that matter.
+I believe tech can (and should!) be inclusive, fun, and empowering.

 - Currently working on **Mnemoro**: a gamified app that teaches memory techniques to children with ADHD
 - Exploring **mnemonics** to improve memory.